D3erJ0hnny/forest-log/README.md

 # forest-log

-arranging the pieces. alignment is everything.
+arranging the pieces.
+alignment is everything.
+some things aren’t hidden — they’re just in the wrong place.